SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **active**: Specifies whether the source shall be included to the model.
 0 = inactive, 1 = active.
 - **fixed**: Indicates whether it is a fixed source or not.
 0 = not fixed; 1 = fixed.
 - **output**: Specifies which bus the source is connected to.
 - **technology**: Technology type of source.
-Input options: "photovoltaic", "windpower", "timeseries", "other", "solar_thermal_flat_plate", "CSP".
+Input options: "photovoltaic", "windpower", "timeseries", "other", "solar_thermal_flat_plate", "concentrated_solar_power".
 Time series are automatically generated for photovoltaic systems and wind turbines.
 If "timeseries" is selected, a time series must be provided in the `Time series sheet`_.
 Costs
 -------------------------
 - **variable costs** in (CU/kWh): Defines the variable costs incurred for a kWh of energy drawn from the source.